Volunteer in Cambodia

 The IVHQ Cambodia volunteer program has volunteer placements located in Phnom Penh, Siem Reap and the Cambodian provinces of Pursat and Kampong Speu.
 When choosing a volunteer’s placement and location, we carefully consider the needs of the local institutions we work with, whilst taking into account the background, experience and skills of the volunteer.
 Volunteers are placed where the most assistance is needed at the time of their volunteer program and volunteers are ultimately assigned with the projects that will benefit both the volunteer and the local institution.

 The level of education in Cambodia is considerably low, leading to a high level of poverty and unemployment throughout the country.
 English skills are required for most jobs in Cambodia, however many children do not have the opportunity to learn the language, as most parents cannot afford this type of education for their children.
-Australian volunteers on the Teaching English project work in orphanage and NGO-run schools, where they are needed to assist in developing the English skills of the children.
+Volunteers on the Teaching English project work in orphanage and NGO-run schools, where they are needed to assist in developing the English skills of the children.
 Sometimes other subjects, such as IT, Mathematics and Art are also required to be taught.
 Volunteers are required to invest some time each day preparing lessons for their next class and the longer a volunteer participates on this project, the more responsibility they will be given.
 The schools where volunteers are placed run throughout the year and only close on public holidays.
 This means volunteers can participate on the Teaching English project throughout the year without being interrupted by long holidays.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL Course page to learn how to gain an internationally-recognised TEFL certification at a discounted rate.

 Working with NGOs